 How much space do you need?

-For Solo, Duo, and DJ shows a minimum of 4 metres wide by 2 metres deep.
-For Trio shows an area at least 5 metres wide by 2 metres deep.
-For Band shows an area 6 metres wide by 2 metres deep (or equivalent).
-For reasons relating to acoustics and effective use of space we recommend situating the performance area along a wall rather than in a corner, where possible.
+For Solo and Duo shows a minimum of 3 X 3 metres (or equivalent).
+For Trio shows an area at least 4 metres wide by 3 metres deep.
+For Band shows an area 5 metres wide by 3 metres deep.
+For reasons relating to acoustics and effective use of space we recommend situating the performance area along a wall rather than in a corner where possible.

 Do you need to play under cover?

-If booking our Standard PA Sysetm, yes.
-There are liability, insurance, and safety issues with running AC power and operating sensitive instruments in the wet.
+If booking our Standard PA System, yes.
+There are liability, insurance, and safety issues with running AC power and operating sensitive instruments in the wet, and direct sun can cause our more sensitive equipment to shut down.
 Appropriate shelter from the weather MUST be provided.
 We don’t require shelter for our smaller portable (battery-powered) systems though.

 What power do you need?